Tiramisu Porridge: The Healthy Breakfast That Seems Like a Dessert (Fit & Fast)

 Steps

-Preparing tiramisu porridge is really easy and quick: in a saucepan, pour the oat flakes and add all the plant-based milk.
-Turn on low heat and heat well.
+Preparing tiramisu porridge is really easy and quick: in a small pot, pour the oat flakes and add all the plant-based milk.
+Turn on low heat and let it warm up well.

-After 5′, stirring occasionally, the oats will have absorbed a good part of the milk and softened, then turn off the heat and let it cool.
+After 5′, stirring occasionally, the oats will have absorbed a good amount of the milk and softened, so turn off the heat and let it cool.

-In the meantime, make an espresso coffee without sweetening.
-Half a cup will suffice, but if you love the aroma of coffee, you can add the remaining half to the oat base.
-I’ve already tried it and it’s amazing.
+Meanwhile, prepare an espresso without sweetening.
+Half a cup will suffice, but if you love the aroma of coffee, you can add the other half to the oat base.
+I’ve already tried it, and it’s amazing.

 Once the coffee has cooled, add half of it to a bowl along with 3 tablespoons of soy yogurt.